slatedocs/slate/source/includes/_lscu.md

 sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) report-name | <span class="label label-required">Required</span>
-location-id | Associate this report with a location in your account.
+location_id | <span class="label label-required">Required</span> Associate this report with a location in your account.
 This ID needs to correspond to a valid location in your account. white-label-profile-id | Assign a white label profile to this report.
 The ID needs to correspond to a valid white label profile in your account. business-names | <span class="label label-required">Required</span> Supply only one business name as a JSON string.
 For example, ["Greens Restaurant"]. website-address | <span class="label label-required">Required</span> The address for your business website.
 256 characters max.